 Last time we examined the major factors that can lead to CPM rate drops.
-Today we are going to talk numbers and break the spell of the cost-per-mille metric with Mike, Head of Publishers Team at Adsterra.
+Today we are going to talk numbers and break the spell of the cost-per-mille metric with Mike A., Head of Publishers Team at Adsterra.
 Mike knows a great deal about how Adsterra CPM works.
 Moreover, he is fond of proven facts and strong argumentation, so there will be lots of calculations and real-life examples.
 Brew yourself a robust cup of coffee and get ready to do maths.

 Apart from “how do I make money from my website” question, tons of messages from publishers contain another concern: